 While reporting for duty pay rules apply to public holidays, the employee will receive whichever pay is higher – reporting for duty pay or wages for the hours worked (1.5 x regular wage) on a public holiday.

 Are there any exceptions to reporting to duty pay?

 Yes.
 Reporting for duty pay is minimum of one hour at the worker’s hourly wage for the following:

 - School bus drivers employed by a school board

 - Noon-hour supervisors employed by a school board

 But if these employees work during school breaks, the regular reporting for duty pay rules would apply to them.
 Post-secondary students are eligible for regular reporting for duty pay rules all year round.

 What are my obligations as an employer regarding the minimum wage in Saskatchewan?

-Provincially regulated employers must pay their minimum wage workers the correct minimum wage ($11.81 per hour), which came into effect on October 1, 2021.
+Provincially regulated employers must pay their minimum wage workers the correct minimum wage ($13 per hour) from October 1, 2022.
 You should also update your employment contracts and company handbooks to reflect the change.